Allison-Miller/Coursera-ReproducibleResearch-Assignment2/StormData.md

 ```
 ## [1] "K" ""  "M" "B"
 ```
-According to the documentation of this dataset, "K" means thousand US dollars or 1e+03, "M" means million US dollars, or 1e+06, and "B" means billion US dollars, or 1e+09.
-So we will create a variable to convert these characters to their numeric dollar value as follows:
+According to the documentation of this dataset, "K" means Thousand US dollars or 1e+03, "M" means million US dollars, or 1e+06, and "B" means billion US dollars, or 1e+09.
+So we will create a variable to convert these characters to their numeric dollar value.
+There are many events that have no dollar amount entered, and we will assume these are basically zero:

 ```r